Modi Meets Russian Security Official

 Odds and Ends

 Surf’s up and up and up.
-Japan’s Seiichi Sano turns 90 this month.
-Sano is, according to the Guiness Book of World Records, the world’s oldest male surfer.
+Japan’s Seiichi Sano turns 90 this year.
+Sano is, according to Guinness World Records, the world’s oldest male surfer.
 Sano told reporters, “I think it would be interesting to try to surf until I’m 100.
 I think I take better care of myself when I have goals like this.
 Even now, I take better care of myself than I did before.”

 That’s it for today.